DurianStallSingapore/Zilliqa-Mining-Proxy/README.md

 # Zilliqa Mining Proxy

 A mining proxy between [Zilliqa](https://zilliqa.com/) CPU nodes and GPU mining rigs.
-This proxy is required to run on a machine with a public IP address, in order for the Zilliqa CPU nodes and GPU mining rigs to connect to it.
+This proxy only runs on a machine with a public IP address.
+The public IP address is required for both the Zilliqa CPU nodes and GPU mining rigs to connect to it.

 ## Installation & Usage